mvindahl/zx81-dat-tape-reader/README.md

 The top of the window visualizes the waveform from the .wav file.
 This is provided as a reference when reviewing.

 Below the waveform, on the same axis, the detected frequency bursts are rendered.
 Also, an interpretation is rendered.
-Roughly speaking, any burst roughly matching the length of a zero or a one is interpreted as such.
+Roughly speaking, any burst approximating matching the length of a zero or a one is interpreted as such.
 Any very short bursts are assumed to be noise and are marked as a dash, meaning "ignore this".
 All other bursts are maked as a question mark, meaning that they need to be manually reviewed.

 The major part of the window is a text editor presenting the analysis in a textual form.
 This is the "source code" of the frequency bursts rendered above it, and editing the text will immediately rerender the visual representation.
 When placing the cursor on a line, the corresponding frequency burst will be rendered as blue.